-Regardless of what problem you are solving an interpretable model will always be preferred because both the end-user and your boss/co-workers can understand what your model is really doing.
-Model Interpretability also helps you debug your model by giving you a chance to see what the model really thinks is important.
+Regardless of what problem you are solving, an interpretable model will always be preferred because both the end-user and your boss/co-workers can understand what your model is doing.
+Model Interpretability also helps you debug your model by giving you a chance to see what the model thinks is essential.

-Furthermore, you can use interpretable models to combat the common believe that Machine Learning algorithms are black boxes and that we humans aren’t capable of gaining any insights on how they work.
+Furthermore, you can use interpretable models to combat the common belief that Machine Learning algorithms are black boxes and that we humans aren't capable of gaining any insights into how they work.

-This article is the first in my series of articles aimed to explain the different methods of how we can achieve explainable machine learning/artificial intelligence.
+This article is the first in my series of articles to explain the different methods of achieving explainable machine learning/artificial intelligence.

 Plan for this series

-My series of articles will cover both theoretical and practical information about how to make machine learning explainable.
-The articles will be structured in the following way:
+My series of articles will cover both theoretical and practical information about making machine learning explainable.
+The articles are structured in the following way: